OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Specs

-Upper Material: 70% recycled PET – mesh + synthetic
+Upper Material: Synthetic mesh + textile

 PROS

-• Your feet stay safe with the protective toe cap and anti-debris mesh
+• Reinforced toe cap and anti-debris mesh

 CONS

-2) Columbia Drainmaker Iv Water Shoe
+2) Columbia Drainmaker XTR

 These supportive water shoes for hiking have style and provide great arch support when you decide to cross some slippery rocks.

-Columbia Drainmaker Iv Water Shoe
+Columbia Drainmaker XTR Water Shoe

-From my perspective, they look and feel more like outdoor trail running shoes and are possibly the best water hiking shoes for muddy terrains.
+From my perspective, they look and feel more like trail running shoes and are possibly the best water shoes for muddy terrains.
 You’ll feel light and free with the adjustable bungee laces that keep your feet comfortable even when you are not wearing socks.

 Specs

-Weight (pair): 1 lb.
-3.26 oz. (women’s 5), 1 lb.
-7.5 oz. (men’s 9.5)
+Weight (pair): 1 lb 3.3 oz550 g (women’s 5), 1 lb 7.5 oz670 g (men’s 9.5)

 Upper Material: Mesh + synthetic fabric